microsoft/live-share/docs/use/vs.md

 In addition, each guest can navigate to any file in the shared project.
 This means you can edit together in the same file or independently in separate files and thus seamlessly switch between investigation, small tweaks, and collaborative editing.
 The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Tip:** As a host, you can change which files guests can see in the file explorer and even prevent guests from ever seeing certain files.
 As a guest, you may not see certain files as a result.
-See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.
+See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details

 Further, to better allow you to highlight where problems might exist or convey ideas, selections are also visible to all guests.